Last Updated: July 14, 2024

 Stephen Shugerman /Getty Images

-In 1986, Locke made her directorial debut with "Ratboy" which was produced by Eastwood's company, Malpaso.
+In 1986, Locke made her directorial debut with "Ratboy," which was produced by Eastwood's company, Malpaso.
 The film was well-received in Europe.
 She then directed "Impulse" in 1990.
 Due to health issues and other interruptions, she took a break from directing for five years before directing the made-for-television film "Death in Small Doses."
-In 1997, she directed the independent feature film "Trading Favors."
+In 1997, Sondra directed the independent feature film "Trading Favors."

 Personal Life

 Around 1963, Locke broke off contact with her family and did not resume contact with them over the course of her life.
-She did not attend the funeral of either her mother or stepfather and did not have a relationship with her half-brother Donald or his family.
-Donald attributes this to Gordon Anderson, who was Locke's best friend from childhood and later her husband, as he says Anderson had a profound effect on Locke's decisions at the time.
-The two married in 1967 and remained married for 51 years until Locke's death in 2018.
-However, Locke confirmed later that the marriage was platonic and more like a brother-sister relationship as Anderson was gay.
+She did not attend the funeral of either her mother or stepfather and did not have a relationship with her half-brother, Donald, or his family.
+Donald attributes this to Gordon Anderson, who was Sondra's best friend from childhood and later her husband, as he says Anderson had a profound effect on Locke's decisions at the time.
+The two married in 1967 and remained married for 51 years until Sondra's death in 2018.
+However, Locke confirmed later that the marriage was platonic and more like a brother-sister relationship, as Anderson was gay.
 Most of her romantic attachments were not publicized, given the nature of her relationship with her husband was kept private for a long time.
 She did have relationships with Brad Crandall, George Crook, and Gary Gober.
 She was also linked to a number of co-stars during her career.

-Locke confirmed she had breast cancer in 1990 and underwent treatment and a double mastectomy.
-While in the hospital, she met Scott Cunneen, an intern that was assigned to perform her post-surgical checkup and the two began dating, though Cunneen was 17 years younger than her.
-Cunneen moved into Locke's mansion in the Hollywood Hills though the two later broke up.
+Sondra confirmed that she had breast cancer in 1990 and underwent treatment and a double mastectomy.
+While in the hospital, she met Scott Cunneen, an intern who was assigned to perform her post-surgical checkup.
+The two began dating, though Cunneen was 17 years younger than her.
+Cunneen moved into Locke's mansion in the Hollywood Hills, though the two later broke up.

 Sondra Locke Career Earnings